google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 # Weather prediction

 ![](res/weather.png)
+Create a confusion matrix for this model.

 <!--
-Practice calculations (these are the most common / important metrics to know for classification)
+*Give the students a chance to practice creating a confusion matrix for this model*

 Image Details:
 * [weather.png](http://www.google.com): Copyright Google